skyvers/skyve-dev-guide/chapters/content-repository-tools.md

 ### Backing up the Repository

-A backup batch file is located in &lt; Project Home Directory &gt;/prod/backup/
+A backup batch file is located in `<Project Home Directory>/prod/backup/`.

 ### Reindexing the Repository